babelsociety/website/content/blog/in-depth-economy/index.md

 It doesn't matter the chosen economic model, whenever we want to produce something we must choose a production method, which in turn dictates inputs, outputs and final quality of our product.

-How to chose depends in part on our environment and the resources available.
-As we said, our environment will change over time, hence it is essential to **track** how well we are doing, and use these data to **adapt** our production to keep and improve efficiency.
+How to choose depends in part on our environment and the available resources.
+As we said, our environment changes over time, hence it is essential to **track** how well we are doing, and use these data to **adapt** our production to keep and improve efficiency.

-Babel economy wants to declutter this truth from any accidental complexity and maximize its effectiveness.
+Babel economy wants to declutter this truth from any accidental complexity to maximize its effectiveness.

-Thanks to our decentralized network infrastructure, we can electronically **track** all the resources produced and consumed by both producers and individual consumers.
-All data will be organized geographically and freely accessible by anyone.
+We can electronically **track** all the resources produced and consumed by both producers and individual consumers.
+All data are organized geographically and freely accessible by anyone.

 Equipped with this information, individual producers can have a clear understanding of the whole economy at different granularity levels, allowing them to efficiently **adapt** their production line as needed.

+We want to be crystal clear that the role of tracking is limited to improving production.
+Tracking isn't a way to restrict what people can consume, otherwise it wouldn't be a free and fair system.

 # Resources allocation